codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Linux standard VM        | 4 vCPUs, 16 GB memory                                                 |
 | Windows premium VM       | 8 vCPUs, 32 GB memory

-If you are planning to run instrumentation tests with Android emulators it is advised to use Linux instances.
+If you are planning to run instrumentation tests with Android emulators, it is advised to use Linux instances.
 Android emulators are more stable on Linux VMs than on macOS VMs.
+Also, please note that Android emulators are not available on macOS M1 standard VMs.

 If you need more powerful Linux or macOS machines, please contact us [here](https://codemagic.io/contact/).